stp/stp/README.markdown

 $ sudo apt-get install cmake bison flex libboost-all-dev python perl minisat
 ```

-If your distribution does not come with minisat, STP maintains an updated fork; it can be built as follows:
+If your distribution does not come with minisat, STP maintains an updated fork.
+It can be built as follows:

 ```
 $ git clone https://github.com/stp/minisat